-Tuition is $700 per course.
-Applicants should complete the registration form and mail a nonrefundable $375 deposit (to be applied to the total) for each course.
+Tuition per course for summer 2014 is to be determined.
 Cash or check payments only.
 Please note that only online registration will be accepted.

 No refunds will be available if a student withdraws from a course at any time.
 If a course section has been either filled or cancelled, applicants will be notified and their fees refunded.